Tumble Dryer Repair Cost

 man in blue tumble drier

-It will take between 1 and 3 days, depending on the size of the hallway
+It will usually take between 1 and 2 hours, depending on the fault and parts needed

 How Much is Tumble Dryer Repair?

-Repairing a tumble dryer costs between £50 and £400, depending on the fault, the time it takes to repair, and the parts that are supplied and fitted.
+Tumble dryer repair costs usually range between £40 and £300, depending on the fault, the time it takes to repair, the appliance make and model, and the parts that are supplied and fitted.

 For example, a simple repair to the door or filter, or the replacement of a small component such as a capacitor, will typically cost less than a motor, pump or control panel repair.